COVID-19: Rent Increase Freeze and Tenancy Terminations

 Protections against terminations

-These reasons are where the tenant:
+These reasons include where the tenant:

 - substantially damages the premises; or